moov2/dotnet-mvc-boilerplate/README.md

 * Implement some JavaScript features just to give an indication of how to add JS into the project.
 * Look into possible offering an ASP.NET MVC 4 Beta version to coincide with a future release.
 * Document how to switch out the MongoDB adapater for another.
-* Document the build script running through how everything is automated.
 * Document how the IoC functions.